Abhiranda/Ceyloccation.lk/README.md

-# Food_Delivery_Application
+# Ceyloccation.lk
-Food delivery web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and integrated with Stripe for payment processing.
+This is E-com platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and integrated with Stripe for payment processing.

 ## Installation